GenericMappingTools/gmt/doc_classic/rst/source/GMT_Datasets.rst

 Technical Information
 ~~~~~~~~~~~~~~~~~~~~~

-As you see, the lower resolutions are all derivatives of NOAA's ETOPO1 grid.
+As you see, the 03m and lower resolutions are all derivatives of NOAA's ETOPO1 grid.
 We have
 downsampled it via spherical Gaussian filtering to prevent aliasing.
 The full (6 sigma)
 filter-width are indicated in parenthesis.
 For 2 arc minute we use the original ETOPO2v2
 file from NOAA (with ice_surface).
 The 30 and 15 arc second grids are the global SRTM30+